Ultimate is a non-contact, highly aerobic, self-regulated team sport, played with a flying disc; and, a respect for the “Spirit of the Game”.

-- BOTH boys and girls in 3rd through 10th grades are invited to join the Ultimate Fun by creating an UltimateSpirit Organization with their school, scout troop, neighborhood, youth group, family or friends.
+- BOTH boys and girls in 3rd through 10th grades are invited to create an UltimateSpirit Club within their school, scout troop, neighborhood, youth group, family or friends.

 Resources and Information